sensedeep/senselogs/README.md

 ### Output Format

-By default SenseLogs will emit log messages in JSON format to the console.
-Using JSON format is highly recommended.
+By default SenseLogs will emit log messages in JSON format to the console and using JSON format is highly recommended.
+However, you can also configure the logger to emit human readable output by setting the destination to 'console'

 You should add rich context to your logging messages and use a log management solution like [SenseDeep](https://www.sensedeep.com) that is designed to handle JSON log messages with ease.

-You can also configure the logger to emit human readable output by setting the destination to 'console'

 ```javascript
 const log = new SenseLogs({destination: 'console'})